Sensitive Boys are Real Boys

 By Richard S. Bondy, M.Ed

 Just after I turned 13 years old, my father suffered a very serious heart attack and was taken to Mt.
-Sinai Hospital.
+Sinai Hospital in Cleveland Ohio.
 It was 1965, even before the first heart transplant had been done, when prolonged hospital stays were common.
 I was deemed too young to visit him, so after an entire month they brought him home by ambulance.

 Even though it was many years ago, I can still see the attendants wheeling him on a gurney into our entryway.
 All three kids and my mom gathered around looking down at this sick man, who was my dad.
 Suddenly he began crying and hugging us and mouthing, “I love you”.